 - You can only talk and hold the talking stick for 30 seconds (You can adjust the time limit according to the size and needs of your group)

-- When you are done talking you get to choose who get these talking stick next.
+- When you are done talking you get to choose who gets the talking stick next.